okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 }
 ```

-Here, we are using the idea of partial application to partially apply 2, 10 and 10 million respectively.
-This locks in the fact that if we were to use the `addTwo` function name to add the remaining argument, it would **always deteriministically add 2 to the argument passed.**
+Here, we are using the idea of partial application to apply 2, 10 and 10 million respectively.
+This locks in the fact that if we were to use the `addTwo` function name to add the remaining argument, it would **always deterministically add 2 to the argument.**

-Let me say that again, if we were to use the `addTwo` function name to add the remaining argument, it would **always deteriministically add 2 to the argument passed.** This is the **key takeaway** from the concept of partial application.
+_Let me say that again._

+If we were to use the `addTwo` function name to add the remaining argument, it would **always deterministically add 2 to the argument.** This is the **key takeaway** from the concept of partial application.

 Let's update our test suite in `index.test.js` again: